HenrikBengtsson/matrixStats/revdep/problems.md

         there is no package called 'RUnit'
       Calls: <Anonymous> -> library
       Execution halted
     ```

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: 'Juan C. Rodriguez <jcrodriguez@bdmg.com.ar>'

-    No package encoding and non-ASCII characters in the following R files:
-      R/Genesets-loadGo.R
-        51:         # annotated at that GO term OR TO ONE OF IT<e2><80><99>S CHILD NODES

-    The Date field is over a month old.

-    This build time stamp is over a month old.
-    ```

 *   checking installed package size ...
 NOTE